 A fast-paced and wildly illustrated twist on an old favorite.
 Puffin.

-The Gingerbread BoyHarperCollins #ad - This time, and he taunts everyone from construction workers to subway musicians, the gingerbread boy is on the loose in New York City, until his fateful chase through Central Park!A School Library Journal Best Book and New York Public Library “One Hundred Titles for Reading and Sharing.
+The Gingerbread BoyHarperCollins #ad - The Gingerbread Boy #ad - This time, and he taunts everyone from construction workers to subway musicians, the gingerbread boy is on the loose in New York City, until his fateful chase through Central Park!A School Library Journal Best Book and New York Public Library “One Hundred Titles for Reading and Sharing.
 Westwinds Press.

 A spirited version of the story of the gingerbread boy.
 New york times"A smooth and sophisticated version of the famous tale.
 The horn bookin this modern retelling of a nursery classic, Caldecott-winning illustrator Richard Egielski adds an urban twist to a well-loved tale.
 Puffin.